I’m Andy and I would like to help you widen your knowledge and increase your enjoyment of this great sport.

-In my late 20’s I was very fortunate to meet Roger Mills, who I am proud to say became my unofficial mentor and dear friend to this day.
-A man who could not only answer all my questions but also pose at least five or six new ones at every meeting.
+In my late 20’s I was very fortunate to meet Roger Mills, who I am proud to say became my unofficial mentor and dear friend to this day, although sadly he died in 2020.
+Roger was a man who could not only answer all my questions but also pose at least five or six new ones at every meeting.
 Having spent considerable time with him, I now understand the art of coaching is to ensure that all work is effective and actually address game-like requirements, not sessions that just keep players busy.

 I'd like to share their inspiration with you and all the things they have shown and taught me.
 But please remember as Roger once quoted to me.... .."Wisdom cannot be taught"

 I was an ok player in my teenage years only ever playing County events.
 My technique was acceptable but with some huge issues, mostly unknown to me.
 At the start of my coaching journey, I now realise that I made many mistakes.
 After a few years, I thought that I had run out of ideas and didn't know how to help my players.